Welcome to DREAM

 At DREAM, we believe that every child deserves a beautiful space to play, learn, and grow.
-DREAM Charter High School is located at 439 East 115th Street in East Harlem – and in the near future, moving to its brand-new home, a state-of-the-art school located in the Mott Haven section of the South Bronx.
-At capacity, it will serve 1,300 Pre-K-12 DREAM scholars.
+DREAM Charter High School is located at 20 Bruckner Boulevard, a brand-new, state-of-the-art school located in the Mott Haven section of the South Bronx that is also the future home of DREAM Mott Haven Elementary and Middle Schools.

 The high school curriculum prepares students for college and beyond by developing critical literacy skills needed for their success as professionals and as agents of social change.